Inflation and Your Money: How 3% Compounds Over Time

 Not all assets respond equally to inflation.
 Understanding how different asset classes perform during inflationary periods helps you build a more resilient portfolio.

-Stocks: best long-term inflation protection
+Stocks: potential long-term inflation protection

 Companies can raise prices in response to inflation, passing the cost to consumers.
 Over long periods (10+ years), stocks have historically provided real returns of 6-7% — well above inflation.